How to Replace Damaged Bearings on a Precision CNC Spindle

 We want to provide as much support as possible to shops that may just be starting out or are operating on a shoestring budget.
 But we want to be very clear that we are not advocating do-it-yourself for spindle repair.
 Some spindles require very specialized equipment and they can be damaged if not properly disassembled.
 We know; we’ve damaged a few along our 30 years of spindle repair.

 Also, while we endeavor to provide accurate information there is always an exception to just about everything.
 So look to the spindle or machine manufacturer first.
-This is a blog series about bearing replacement.
+This is a blog series about replacing spindle bearings.
 It does not cover every detail of spindle rebuilding.

 This is the first of a 5 part series where we offer a few tips and cautions concerning bearing replacement for CNC spindles.
 The information presented here is rather generic and most of it can apply to mills or lathes.
 If you have a specific question, some hint you’d like to pass along or some criticism please send us an email at Info@highspeedtechnologies.com or call 1-800-248-4478